-Find out more about NSP Producer Membership benefits at www.SorghumGrowers.com/producermembership and dad on one of his grandad's farms north of Panhandle, Texas.
+Find out more about NSP Producer Membership benefits at www.SorghumGrowers.com/producermembership t was early summer, a warm day and four-year-old then stood back in admiration of the job he had done, and dad on one of his grandad's farms north of Panhandle, Texas.
 There was a shop out back.